-ZANU PF national chairman Simon Khaya Moyo yesterday said corruption and indiscipline were tearing apart the ruling party and revealed that he had been mandated by the politburo to crack the whip on errant members.
+ZANU PF national chairman Simon Khaya Moyo yesterday said corruption and indiscipline are tearing the ruling party apart and revealed that he has been mandated to crack the whip to root out the problems.

-Khaya Moyo made the remarks while officially opening a Zanu PF provincial co-ordinating committee (PCCs) consultative meeting with government ministers held at Elangeni Training Centre in Bulawayo yesterday.
+Moyo made these remarks while officially opening a Zanu PF provincial co-ordinating committees consultative meeting with government ministers held at Elangeni Training Centre in Bulawayo yesterday.

-Khaya Moyo said recent events had exposed widespread corruption and indiscipline.
+Moyo said recent events had exposed widespread corruption and indiscipline.
 He said the country “would see what will happen” to the culprits as “this party will not be destroyed by selfish individuals”.

-Allegations of vote-buying, kidnappings, intimidation and open public attacks against feuding Zanu PF officials characterised the Zanu PF youth and women’s conferences and Khaya Moyo said disciplinary measures would be taken to ensure that the party’s December elective congress was not chaotic.
+Allegations of vote-buying, kidnappings, intimidation and open public attacks against feuding Zanu PF officials characterised the party’s youth and women’s conferences and Moyo said corrective disciplinary measures would be taken to ensure that the December elective congress would not be chaotic.

 “There are people who want to destroy the party and that cannot be allowed to happen.
 This party will not be destroyed by selfish individuals.

-“We must go to the congress as one family and not as many pieces of one family because of corruption and indiscipline.”
+“We must go to the congress as one family and not as many pieces of a family because of corruption and indiscipline,” he added.

-Some of the ministers at the meeting were Patrick Chinamasa (Finance), Dzikamai Mavhaire (Energy), Joseph Made (Agriculture), Fred Moyo (Mines deputy minister), Sithembiso Nyoni (Small and Medium Enterprises), Francis Nhema (Youth and Empowerment) and Chiratidzo Mavuwa (Industry and Commerce deputy minister).
+Among the ministers who attended the meeting were Patrick Chinamasa (Finance), Dzikamai Mavhaire (Energy), Joseph Made (Agriculture), Fred Moyo (Mines deputy minister), Sithembiso Nyoni (Small and Medium Enterprises), Francis Nhema (Youth and Empowerment) and Chiratidzo Mavuwa (Industry and Commerce deputy minister).

 The ministers presented their ZimAsset implementation plans for Matabeleland.